BerenLuthien/HyperColumns_ImageColorization/README.md

         image_net = vgg_net(weights, hrelu0)

-Further and most importantly, the HyperColumns layer was added upon it, and then the HyperColumns are "squeezed" into a two-channels tensor which correspond to the prediction of the A & B channels.
+Further and most importantly, the HyperColumns layer is added upon it, and then the HyperColumns are "squeezed" into a two-channels tensor which correspond to the prediction of the A & B channels.
 Imagine a chopstick is pushed through many slices of bread and get many holes, then all the holes comprise one hypercolumn, and it corresponds to one pixel of the original image.
 This process was done by 1-by-1 convolution that "stiches" the feature maps in the HyperColumns together.